-The approximately 56 kilometre (km) NPS 20 Pointed Mountain Pipeline was constructed in 1972 and deactivated in 2008 (from Mile Posts 0 to 21.71) and 2016 for the remainder.
-A 1.2 km segment of pipeline crossing the Kotaneelee River was removed in 2016.
+The approximately 56 kilometre (km) NPS 20 Pointed Mountain Pipeline was constructed in 1972 and partially deactivated in 2008 (from Mile Posts 0 to 21.71) and in 2016 for the remainder of the length.
+A 1.2 km segment of pipeline crossing under the Kotaneelee River was removed in 2016.
 As part of the deactivation process, the pipeline was purged, cleaned of residual product, internally coated with corrosion inhibitor, filled with nitrogen gas to a minimum pressure of 70 kilopascals, and physically isolated from sources of upstream pressure.